 From studies by the J.D.
-Power and Associates 201261 it is shown that satisfaction with battery performance is becoming a critical factor in overall satisfaction as well as brand loyalty.
+Power and Associates 201266 it is shown that satisfaction with battery performance is becoming a critical factor in overall satisfaction as well as brand loyalty.
 It is clear that if the devices are smartly charged, it is essential for a good user acceptation, to always guarantee sufficient State of Charge (SoC).
 This puts a constraint on the smart charging to be able to predict very accurately and reliably the next usage of the multimedia device in order to guarantee the expected comfort on next usage.
-62
+67

-1.1.2.5.4 Occupation Schedules
+1.2.5.4 Occupation Schedules

-A 4-week study 63 with more than 4000 attendees, which assessed their smartphone charging habits, was performed by Ferreira et al..
+A 4-week study68 with more than 4000 attendees, which assessed their smartphone charging habits, was performed by Ferreira et al..
 From this, an insight on charging behaviour could be retrieved.
-It has been observed that many charging instances happen overnight, with connection to power supply units typically for periods > 14 hours (See Figure 28).
-They also noticed that the majority of charging events during the day are for short periods (< 3 h).
+It has been observed that many charging instances happen overnight, with connection to power supply

-61 J.D.
+66 J.D.
 Power and Associates Reports.
 Denzil Ferreira, Anind K. Dey, Vassilis Kostakos.
 Understanding Human-Smartphone Concerns: A Study of Battery Life.
 Has Become a Significant Drain on Customer Satisfaction and Loyalty.
 March 2012.
 Pervasive Computing.
 June 2011.

-62 Sasu Tarkoma, Matti Siekkinen, Eemil Lagerspetz, Yu Xiao, Aalto University, Finland.
+67 Sasu Tarkoma, Matti Siekkinen, Eemil Lagerspetz, Yu Xiao, Aalto University, Finland.
 Smartphone Energy Consumption - Modeling and Optimization.
 August 2014.

-63 Denzil Ferreira, Anind K. Dey, Vassilis Kostakos.
+68 Denzil Ferreira, Anind K. Dey, Vassilis Kostakos.
 Understanding Human-Smartphone Concerns: A Study of Battery Life.
 Pervasive Computing.
 June 2011.